 Take note of diagonals and how they relate to your vertical or horizontal reference.
 See diagonals is not easy at first.
 Your brain, basically the left side, will want to see everything parallel or may even distort what you see by trying to re-define it.
 More about this left brain/right brain dialogue later!

-Here a several videos I have created on shading still life objects.
+Here are several videos I have created on shading still life objects.
 I think you will find them encouraging and helpful!

 Draw and Shade A Bowl With Pencil

 With practice, applying pencil gauge and grid methods to each drawing, you will soon be able to imagine a grid on anything you are drawing and consequently, your drawings will be accurate and to scale.
 As an aid to developing your drawing/seeing skills, you can use the pencil gauge method to any and all objects you are drawing, whether they are a landscape, a still life, a portrait, figure drawing, or an interior.

 If you would like to learn more about drawing what you see and other important drawing skills, visit the Artists Network University introductory Drawing Art Courses video then sign up today!Artists Network University Drawing Courses

 Hi Lois, thought I would send you a quick note to tell you how much I appreciate your YouTube videos.
 I found you last December when I purchased a Breville smart oven.
 I'd never really used a toaster oven for anything other than toast and since finding you I've been cooking like crazy!
 My husband thinks that's wonderful.